scalacenter/course-management-tools/docs/your-first-project.md

 - `pulSolution` will "pull" the solution for the current exercise.
 Note that this will overwrite any code present in the current exercise.
 - `saveState` will "checkpoint" the current state (code) for the current exercise.
-An exercise's state can be save as many time as desired, but only the last saved state is retained
+An exercise's state can be saved as many time as desired, but only the last saved state is retained
 - `savedStates` will list any previously saved states
 - `restoreState <saved state>`.
 Will restore the state of a previously saved state